-- Level 2: Valuations for assets and liabilities traded in less active dealer or broker markets.
+- Level 1: Valuations based on quoted prices (unadjusted) in an active market that are accessible at the measurement date for identical assets or liabilities.
+The fair value hierarchy gives the highest priority to Level 1 inputs.
+Level 1 valuations are obtained from real-time quotes for transactions in active exchange markets involving identical assets. - Level 2: Valuations for assets and liabilities traded in less active dealer or broker markets.
 Valuations are obtained from third-party pricing services for identical or similar assets or liabilities. - Level 3: Valuations for assets and liabilities that are derived from other valuation methodologies, including option pricing models, discounted cash flow models or similar techniques, and not based on market exchange, dealer, or broker-traded transactions.
 Level 3 valuations incorporate certain assumptions and projections in determining the fair value assigned to such assets or liabilities.